SiinNoxX/SiinNoxX/README.md

 - 🌱 I’m currently learning Dart and C++
 - 🌱 I already speak C#, HTML, CSS, PHP, Java, Java Script and Python.
 - 💞️ I’m looking to collaborate on projects which will revolutionize the world.
-- 📫 How to reach me : Send a Mail to multinightgamers@web.de
+- 📫 How to reach me : Send a Mail to jonaspohlmann@tuta.com

 <!---
 SiinNoxX/SiinNoxX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.